 To date, COVID-19 has not had a financial impact on the Company.
 However, COVID-19 has caused severe disruptions in transportation and limited access to the Company's facility, resulting in limited support from its staff and professional advisors.
-The small size of the Company's accounting staff and the additional responsibilities emanating from COVID-19 have presented difficulties to the Company's ability to complete this Report on Form 10-K, resulting in its delay, and may continue to cause a delay in the Company's ability to complete subsequent reports in a timely manner.
+The Company continues to monitor the impacts of COVID-19 on the global economy and on its business operations.
+However, at this time, it is difficult to predict how long the potential operational impacts of COVID-19 will last or to what degree further disruption might impact the Company's operations and financial results.